o3de/o3de.org/content/docs/user-guide/gems/creating-gameplay-gem.md

 o3de create-gem -t GameplayGem -gn CombatSystem -gp <path-to-your-gems-folder>/CombatSystem
 ```

----

-## Step 2: Register the Gem with Your Project
+## Step 2: Add Gem to Your Project

-To add your new Gem to an active O3DE project:
+To use your new Gem, you must add it to an active O3DE project using the **O3DE Project Manager** or the **O3DE CLI**.
+For comprehensive details on project configuration, see [Adding Gems](../../project-config/add-remove-gems/#adding-gems).

+### Option A: O3DE Project Manager GUI

+1. Open **O3DE Project Manager**.
+2. Locate your project and select **Edit Project Settings -> Configure Gems**.
+3. Enable your new Gem in the list and save your configuration.

+### Option B: O3DE Command Line (CLI)

+Run the following command to register and enable the Gem in your project's `project.json` manifest:

 ```bash
 o3de register-gem -gp <path-to-your-gems-folder>/CombatSystem -pp <path-to-your-project>
 ```

-This registers the Gem in your project's `project.json` manifest.

----

 ## Step 3: Architecture & File Overview